hbr/Programming/redblack/doc/red_black_tree.md

 difficulties to master:

-- The info element to be deleted might be located in an interior node which has two non-empty sons.
-We cannot just remove the node, because we cannot insert the two sons into the parent.
+- The info element to be deleted might be located in an interior node which has two non-empty children.
+We cannot just remove the node, because we cannot insert the two children into the parent.

-- Deletion in one of the sons of a node might reduce the black height of the son.
-Therefore the son with the deletion is no longer in balance with respect to black height with its sibling.
+- Deletion in one of the children of a node might reduce the black height of the child.
+Therefore the child with the deletion is no longer in balance with respect to black height with its sibling.

 Fortunately we can separate the two issues and solve them without interference.